-Heritage University does not grant advanced standing based on experience or examination.
+Heritage University does not grant advanced standing.
 The program does not accept transfers or credits from other physician assistant programs, or waive the requirements set forth in the admissions process.
-We are not granting advanced placement.

 Heritage University has a student body with substantial diversity, which creates an effective learning community where each cultural group is valued.
 To develop community and concern for the common good, Heritage University seeks to provide leadership in supporting cultural pluralism within our own and other communities.
 Cultural pluralism creates a climate of respect and appreciation by fostering “learning about us” in an interdependent and connected world.
 Heritage University acts to make its curriculum, staffing, teaching, and other collegiate activities reflect this learning.